-Today I’d like to introduce you to Drew, aka the Hungry Partier, who is travelling around the world in search of the tastiest food and the livelist nightlife.
+Today I’d like to introduce you to Drew, aka the Hungry Partier, who is travelling around the world in search of the tastiest food and the liveliest nightlife.
 He’s the author of the latest in Travel With Kat’s street food guides from around the world, next stop Singapore.
 Over to Drew….

 Singapore is home to some of the most unique and incredible cuisine on the planet.
 I’ve travelled to over 45 Countries in the world, and I must admit that my stomach has never been more satisfied and impressed than it was when I was in Singapore.
-So just what makes the food so amazing?
+So just what makes it so amazing?

 Singaporean food has been greatly influenced by its neighboring countries of Malaysia, China, Indonesia and India.
 This is largely due to the ethnic diversity of Singapore, which is about 75% Chinese, 13% Malay and 10% Indian with a small mix of other ethnicities.